 - Schedule an advising appointment with your assigned YSU advisor to get registered for classes.

 - Admitted transfer students are “highly encouraged” to complete the Transfer Student Orientation.
-Students can either sign up for the online Transfer Student Orientation through logging into the Penguin Portal.
-Once a student logs into the Penguin Portal then they will see the Orientation heading that they can click to either sign up for the “in person” version or the completely online version.
+Students can sign up for the online Transfer Student Orientation by logging into the Penguin Portal.
+Once a student logs into the Penguin Portal, they will see the Orientation heading that they can click to either sign up for the “in person” or the completely online version.

 How do I know if I am in the University Partnership?

 - You are following the UP Curriculum Pathway from the associate to the bachelor’s degree.